-You should have a baccalaureate degree in any discipline from an accredited institution and an undergraduate GPA of at least 3.0.
+To be considered for admission to the Occupational Therapy MOT program, you must have a baccalaureate degree in any discipline from an accredited institution with a minimum undergraduate GPA of at least 3.0.

-Prerequisites: The program requires a number of prerequisite courses.
-For full details, see the department’s prerequisite document.
+The program requires a number of prerequisite courses.
 Courses include

 - Developmental Psychology,